 * At 1200 AEST on Friday, the benchmark S&P/ASX200 index was down one point, or 0.02 per cent, at 5,447.8 points.

 * The broader All Ordinaries index was down 1.5 points, or 0.03 per cent, at 5,426.9 points.

-* On the ASX 24, the March share price index futures contract was up five points at 4,614 with 14,224 contracts traded.
+* On the ASX 24, the June share price index futures contract was down two points at 5,432 points, with 11,669 contracts traded.

 * National turnover was 750 million securities worth $1.1 billion.